Dog Agility

 Weight to Height Body Ratios

 The book, Jumping from A to Z by Christine Zink & Julie Daniels cites: "The heavier a dog is in relation to his height, the more effort will be required during locomotion, and the more stress there will be on the musculoskeletal system".
 The book cites through research and observation, "dogs with a weight:height ratio of less than 2.5 will generally enjoy the longest, healthiest jumping careers.
 Dogs with a weight:height ratio of 2.5 to 4 can expect average or better jumping careers with a proper conditioning program.
 And dogs with a weight:height ratio of over 4 are in the danger zone for jumping, they should be trained with great care and jump at full height only under the best conditions".
-Weight:Height ratios are a structural factor that influences any dog's athleticism and abilities.
+Weight to Height ratios are a structural factor that influence any dog's athleticism and abilities.

-Bayla agility jump Fun with math -illustration examples:
+Fun with math -illustration examples:

 A female Berner could be 24" tall & weigh 86 lbs.
 (86 divided by 24 = 3.5)

-Our female Entle Kai is 17.5" tall & weighs 45 lbs (45 divided by 17.5 = 2.5)
+Our female Entle Kai was 17.5" tall & weighs 45 lbs (45 divided by 17.5 = 2.5)

 A tall male Berner by their standard, at 27" could weigh upwards of 110 lbs (110 divided by 27 = 4.05)

-A tall male Entle by our standard, at 21" should never weigh more than 70 lbs (70 divided by 21 = 3.3)
+A tall male Entle by our standard, at 20.5" should never weigh more than 65 lbs (65 divided by 20.5 = 3.2 rounded up)

-A dog with more bone can support a little more weight in general, but there comes a point where the dog's structure will pay the price.
+A dog with more bone can support a little more weight in general, but there comes a point where the dog's structure will pay the price!
 If you do agility or any dog sports, work with a breeder that understands the needs and physical demands of the sport.
 If you do agility with an Entlebucher it is extremely important to keep your Entle in lean, muscular condition to prevent injuries and minimize the wear and tear on their body.
 Continue to educate yourself about structure, health, and fitness.
 Read, learn and develop a solid conditioning program for your Entle so they can perform better and stay healthier throughout their career and life.
 We have found the FitPaws products and educational resources invaluable in helping us develop and maintain our Entle's core strength, minimize their weaknesses and maximize their strengths.
 For more articles, illustrations and books on this subject refer to my links below.

-Entlebucher Data weavingThe Entlebucher height standard puts them in the AKC 16" or 20" regular division.
+The Entlebucher height standard puts them in the AKC 16" or 20" regular division.
 Bayla was a taller female, she measured into the 20" division, so does Risa.
-Jaylah is under the cutoff and jumps 16", so did Kai.
-Jaylah has an advantage being taller at the withers than her jump height.
+Jaylah is under the cutoff and jumps 16", 12" preferred- so did Kai.
+Kai had a bigger advantage of being at the taller height yet just below the jump height cut off.
 Geordi measures into the competitive 20" division, so did Data.
-It does not overly concern me due to the advances in jump training methods and their structure plus we are more experienced, knowledgeable and proactive when it comes to health, fitness, and conditioning!
+It does not overly concern me due to the advances in jump training methods, his sound, proper structure plus we are more experienced, knowledgeable and proactive when it comes to health, fitness, and conditioning!

 Favorite Agility Links

-Entlebucher Jaylah jumping Clean Run Agility Magazine Premiere resource for agility fanatics
+Clean Run Agility Magazine Premiere resource for agility fanatics

 Say Yes!
 Dog Training Susan Garrett website